matthewbauer/nixiosk/README.md

 cp ~/.config/nixpkgs/home.nix .  # if you are already using home-manager git add home.nix
 git commit
-git subrepo clone https://gitlab.com/obsidian.systems/basalt.git basalt git subrepo clone https://github.com/rycee/home-manager.git home-manager git subrepo clone https://github.com/NixOS/nixpkgs.git nixpkgs
+git subtree add --prefix=basalt https://gitlab.com/obsidian.systems/basalt.git master --squash git subtree add --prefix=home-manager https://github.com/rycee/home-manager.git master --squash git subtree add --prefix=nixpkgs https://github.com/NixOS/nixpkgs.git nixpkgs-unstable --squash
 ```

-The steps for adding `home.nix` come prior to adding the thunks because there
-must be at least one existing commit or `git-subrepo` will refuse to clone.
+For consistency, it is important to have an existing initial commit before
+attempting to add the dependencies.
+Do not forget the `--squash` option!
 Please note cloning the Nixpkgs repository may take an extended period of time,
 as it is quite large.
-You may also wish to specify a particular branch when
+You may also wish to specify a particular release branch
-cloning Nixpkgs, such as `release-19.09`, to match your desired release.
+other than `nixpkgs-unstable` when cloning Nixpkgs, such as `release-19.09`, to
+match your desired release!
+If you are using a stable release of Nixpkgs, then
+you will also need to use a corresponding stable branch of home-manager.

 Next you must create a target git repo, whose only purpose is to run the Git
 hooks and keep a record of successful revisions.
 You probably also want a